DeepMotion/Animate-3D-REST-API/README.md

 "id": <endpoint ID>,
 "object": "webhook_endpoint",
 "url": <endpoint URL>,
-"events": <array of events that wouldregister with this endpoint>
+"events": <array of events that would register with this endpoint>
 }, ...
 ```